Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Discussion

-As evident from the scaling, our quantum algorithm has some favorable properties.
-First, it does not suffer from exponentially small success probabilities as we increase the simulation time {$t$}.
-Second, it achieves sub-linear dependence on {both} the simulation time and {the} inverse temperature $\beta$.
-Our approach is also {extendable} to more near-term approaches if the unitary evolution is implemented using splitting algorithms, such as Trotter, for the Hamiltonian simulation. {The current} work also shows a potentially \textit{exponential} separation {between} the complexity of computing overlaps of generators with negative logarithmic norm {and the complexity} of preparing solution states and estimating {the} observables of a state.
-Thus, it is of general interest to find additional applications in dissipative high-dimensional PDEs that can be reduced to estimating {such propagator} overlaps, {i.e., correlation functions between initial and {time-evolved} final states, rather than requiring the preparation of} solution states.
-Furthermore, these {propagator} overlaps are directly related to experimentally relevant quantities such as transport coefficients and response functions.
+{The current} work also shows a potentially \textit{exponential} separation {between} the complexity of computing overlaps of {general PDE} generators with negative logarithmic norm {and the complexity} of preparing solution states and estimating {the} observables of a state.
+Thus, it is of general interest to find additional applications in dissipative high-dimensional PDEs that can be reduced to estimating {such propagator} overlaps, {i.e., correlation functions between initial and {time-evolved} final states, rather than requiring the preparation of} solution states. {Here it is useful and motivational to note that} these {propagator} overlaps are directly related to experimentally relevant quantities such as transport coefficients and response functions, {so are generally more accessible experimentally than the full probability distribution}.